FiloGiova/Interpretable-ML-Thesis/README.md

   -i IMAGE_SIZE, --image_size IMAGE_SIZE
-                        FORMAT ACCEPTED = SxC , the Size (SIZExSIZE) and channel of the images in input (reshape will be applied)
+                        FORMAT ACCEPTED = SxC , the Size (SIZExSIZE) and channel of the images in input (reshape will be applied) --mode {train-val,train-test,test,gradcam-cati,gradcam-only}
-  -w WEIGHTS, --weights WEIGHTS
-                        If you do not want random initialization of the model weights (ex. 'imagenet' or path to weights to be loaded), not available for all models!
-  --mode {train-val,train-test,test,gradcam-cati,gradcam-only}
                         Choose which mode run between 'train-val' (default), 'train-test', 'test' or 'gradcam'.
                         The 'train-val' mode will run a phase of training and validation on the training and